dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 bash ConcatenateMismatchStatisticAndLDistances.sh

-And the posterior distribution of the parameters will be given in the file ../Results/Best100NotCpG.txt
+And the posterior distribution of the parameters will be given in the file ../Results/Best100NotCpG.txt .
+Those are the 100 simulations where the proportion of L values in the windows w1, ... , wn is more similar to what is seen in the synonymous variants.